Lightspots/image-shop/README.md

 * Check that php has write permission on */bootstrap/cache*, */storage*, and */public/albums*
 * Install Javascript Dependencies with bower in */public*
 * Customize your Messages in */public/lang/de_CH.json*
+* Setup a cronjob or systemd timer which regular calls /api/mail to send pending mails.

 ## License